 Birth control pills can affect cholesterol levels.
 How much of an effect depends on the type of pill you''re taking and what concentration of estrogen or progestin it contains.
 Birth control pills with more estrogen can have a slightly beneficial overall effect on your blood lipid levels.
 In general, though, the changes aren''t significant and don''t affect your overall health.

 Do birth control pills affect blood pressure?

-If you're healthy and you don't smoke, you can continue taking birth control pills after age 35.
-However, birth control pills aren't recommended if you're 35 or older and you smoke because of the risk of cardiovascular disease.
-In that case, you need to quit smoking before you can safely continue using birth control pills.
+Although women older than age 35 used to be told to stop taking birth control pills, these limits no longer apply to healthy, nonsmoking women.
+However, birth control pills aren''t recommended for women older than age 35 who smoke because of the risk of cardiovascular disease.
+If you''re 35 or older and you smoke, you need to quit smoking before you can safely continue using birth control pills.